ddev/ddev/docs/content/users/quickstart.md

     # The database is temporarily set to SQLite and will be switched to MariaDB
     ddev exec laravel new temp --database=sqlite

+    # 'laravel new' can't install in the current directory right away,
-    # Move the installed files
+    # so we use 'rsync' to move the installed files one level up
     ddev exec 'rsync -rltgopD temp/ ./ && rm -rf temp'

     # Remove the Laravel installer and the .env file